Sewu: Contemporary events

-Since the early 20th century the temple has been slowly and carefully reconstructed, yet it has not been completely restored.
+Since the early 20th century, the temple has been slowly and carefully reconstructed, yet it has not been completely restored.
 There are hundreds of temple ruins, and many stones are missing.
 The main temple reconstruction and two of the apit temples on the east side were completed in 1993 and inaugurated by President Soeharto on 20 February 1993.

 The temple was severely damaged during the 2006 Yogyakarta earthquake.
 The structural damage was significant, and the central temple suffered the worst.
 Large pieces of debris were scattered about on the grounds, and cracks between stone blocks were detected.
 To prevent the central temple from collapsing, metal frame structures were erected on the four corners and attached to support the main temple.
-Although some weeks later in 2006 the site was reopened for visitors, the main temple remained closed for safety reasons.
-Today the metal frame has been removed, and visitors may visit and enter the main temple.
+Although some weeks later in 2006, the site was reopened for visitors, the main temple remained closed for safety reasons.
+Today, the metal frame has been removed, and visitors may visit and enter the main temple.

 The Sewu Temple often hosts the annual Waisak Day ceremony.

 The temple complex

 The Sewu temple complex is the largest Buddhist compound in the Prambanan area, with rectangular grounds that measure 185 meters north-south and 165 meters east-west.
 There is an entrance on all four cardinal points, but the main entrance is located on the east side.
 Each of the entrances is guarded by twin Dvarapala statues.
 These large guardian statues have been better preserved, and replicas can be found at Jogja Kraton.
-There are 249 buildings in the complex are arranged in a Mandala pattern around the main central hall.
+There are 249 buildings in the complex arranged in a Mandala pattern around the main central hall.
 This configuration expresses the Mahayana Buddhist view of the universe.
 There are 240 smaller temples, called Perwara (guardian) temples, with similar designs that are arranged in four rectangular concentric rows.
-Two outer rows are arranged closer and consist of 168 smaller temples, while two inner rows, arranged at certain intervals, consist of 72 temples.
+The two outer rows are arranged closer and consist of 168 smaller temples, while the two inner rows, arranged at certain intervals, consist of 72 temples.
 The 249 temples located in the second precinct were all made with a square frame but varied by different statues and orientations.
 Many of the statues are now gone, and the arrangements on the current site are not in the original orientations.
 The statues are comparable to the statues of Borobudur and were likely made of bronze.

-Along the north-south and east-west central axis at a distance of about 200 meters, between the second and third rows of the smaller temple are located the apit (flank) temples, a couple on each cardinal point facing each other.
-The apit temples are the second largest temples after the main temple, however only eastern twin apit and a northern one still remain today.
+Along the north-south and east-west central axis at a distance of about 200 meters, between the second and third rows of the smaller temples, are located the apit (flank) temples, a couple on each cardinal point facing each other.
+The apit temples are the second largest temples after the main temple, however, only the eastern twin apit and a northern one remain today.
 These smaller temples encompass a larger sanctuary that has been heavily looted.
-Behind the fourth row of smaller temples lies the stone paved courtyard where the main temple stood on the center.
+Behind the fourth row of smaller temples lies the stone-paved courtyard where the main temple stood in the center.